soriagorgoroso/soriagorgoroso/README.md

 </p>

 <p>
-Actutaly im working at CENCOSUD, and for now in my free time im doing Krav maga, Inline Hockey and reading a lot, im a fan of Manga, Anime and of course Marvel, and i like to ride Motorcycle.
+Actutaly im working at CENCOSUD, and for now in my free time im doing Box, Inline Hockey and reading a lot, im a fan of Manga, Anime and of course Marvel, and i like to ride Motorcycle.
 </p>

 <p>